 Early years footprint may matter.
 The school’s published materials reference pre-school activity and early years provision.
 Families should clarify entry points and continuity if they are considering joining before Reception.

 Excalibur Primary School is a high-performing mainstream primary with a clear behaviour and belonging architecture, backed by strong Key Stage 2 outcomes and an unusually concrete extracurricular timetable.
 It suits families who value strong attainment, predictable routines, and explicit work on relationships and respect.
-The main constraint is admission, demand exceeds places, so families should plan early and use precise local checks when setting expectations.
+Admissions planning still needs careful local checking, so families should use precise local information when setting expectations.

-The school’s outcomes indicate strong performance.
-In the most recent Key Stage 2 data provided, 83% met the expected standard in reading, writing and maths combined, above the England average of 62%.
+The school's outcomes indicate strong performance.
+In the 2024-25 / 2025 Key Stage 2 dataset, 80% met the expected standard in reading, writing and maths combined, with 10% reaching the higher standard.
 The latest Ofsted inspection in October 2023 rated the school Good overall, with Outstanding judgements for Behaviour and attitudes and for Early years provision.

 Applications are made through your home local authority.
 For September 2026 entry, the school publishes a timeline showing applications open on 1 September 2025 and close on 15 January 2026, with offers released on 16 April 2026.